Existential Migrants: Challenges and Coaching

 Accidents do not assign the scapegoat role.
-It is most likely to fall on the bright, perceptive and hyper-empathic ones because, like apples that have fallen far from the tree, they have traits that others do not understand or identify with.
+It is most likely to fall on the bright, perceptive, and hyper-empathic ones because, like apples that have fallen far from the tree, they have traits that others do not understand or identify with.

-Once scapegoated, a son or daughter is then assigned a ‘sick’ identity.
+Once scapegoated, the existential migrant son or daughter is then assigned a ‘sick’ identity.
 Theorists of Systemic Family Therapy use the term ‘Identified Patient’ (Minuchin et al., 1975) to describe this role.
 From the time Freud considered ‘hysteria’ an exclusively female disease, women have been more likely than men to be scapegoated as mentally frail, emotionally unstable, paranoid and impulsive.
 While the ‘identified patient’ acts out, others in the family are not required to take ownership of their anger and resentment.
 Having a ‘mentally ill’’, ‘rageful,’ ‘unruly,’ or problematic child in the family allows all the other members to think of themselves as being more emotionally healthy and stable than they are.
 For example, the siblings might let the scapegoated child express the anger towards a controlling mother through rebellion, while they continue to play ‘the good ones,’ ‘the reasonable ones.’

-The scapegoated family member might have grown up with passing comments such as ‘you have always been the crazy one’, ’everyone else is fine, you always come up with problems’, ‘you have no idea how hard it is to parent someone like you, ‘you are ungrateful for what you have been given’… etc. Once the pattern is set, the family typically goes to great lengths to keep the dynamic that way – the scapegoat must remain the scapegoat – otherwise, the others would be forced to face their own vulnerabilities.
+The existential migrant scapegoated family member might have grown up with passing comments such as ‘you have always been the crazy one’, ’everyone else is fine, you always come up with problems’, ‘you have no idea how hard it is to parent someone like you, ‘you are ungrateful for what you have been given’… etc. Once the pattern is set, the family typically goes to great lengths to keep the dynamic that way – the scapegoat must remain the scapegoat – otherwise, the others would be forced to face their own vulnerabilities.
 What this means is that when the scapegoat tries to walk away from this toxic dynamic, they may be met with subtle or not-so-subtle emotional revenge, manipulation or blackmail.

 The irony is, mental health issues are highly stigmatized in most conformist cultures, and having someone with a mental illness is perceived to bring disgrace to the family.
 Thus, the scapegoated one is trapped in an impossible paradox: they are assigned to be the one who carries ’mental problems,’ but not allowed to or have no way of seeking support.